Wisconsin Highway 794: History

 The freeway section of WIS 794—the John R. Plewa Memorial Lake Parkway, as it is formally known—was completed to the corner of East Edgerton Avenue and South Pennsylvania Avenue, after six years of terminating at the Layton Avenue off-ramp.
 The parkway has four exits.
 The Oklahoma Avenue exit, however, requires a traffic light for southbound vehicles to enter.

-A newly constructed 1/2 mi section of Howard Avenue between WIS 794 and WIS 32 is part of the state trunk highway system and officially labeled a spur of WIS 794.
+A newly constructed 1/2 mi section of Howard Avenue between WIS 794 and WIS 32 is part of the state trunk highway system and officially labelled a spur of WIS 794.
 This spur is the only unsigned state highway in Milwaukee County.

 WIS 794 continues down South Pennsylvania Avenue, running just east of Milwaukee Mitchell International Airport south to its terminus at College Avenue at the Cudahy-South Milwaukee border.